Essential information about our holidays in Spain and Portugal including what you can expect at your property.

 You must take your insurance certificate, vehicle registration document and written permission to take the car abroad if it is not registered in your name.
 All members of the party who intend to drive abroad must also take their driving licences and be over 18.

 It is important that you find out what the legal motoring regulations are when abroad as instant fines are levied by the police - for up to date information and to plan your route visit theaa.com.

 Brittany Ferries has partnered with Voyager Insurance Services Ltd, an award-winning provider of Travel and Vehicle Breakdown Insurance, to help protect you, your family and your vehicle.
 See travel insurance for more information.

 You should have personal and medical travel insurance and are responsible for ensuring that the cover is adequate for your needs.
-We also suggest that you check with your own insurance whether you are covered for damages you may cause to persons or property whilst you are abroad as you will be liable for any such damage.
+We also suggest that you check with your own insurance whether you are covered for damages you may cause to persons or property whilst abroad as you will be liable for any such damage.

 All members of your party will also need a free European Health Insurance Card (EHIC).
 Apply online at www.ehic.org.uk - telephone 0300 330 1350.
 Many insurance companies insist on this being used before a claim is made on your Personal Travel Insurance.
 Access to healthcare may change after Brexit so you should continue to buy travel insurance, just as you would if visiting a non-EU country.

 You must check with your insurance company whether you are insured to drive abroad.

 If you can find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
 The price match excludes insurance, special offers, loyalty bonuses, group and travel agent discounts.

 We are a member of the Association of British Travel Agents so you can book with confidence in the knowledge that your holiday is totally secure.